-- Another useful website to help with not only budgeting but all aspects of finance is CashCourse.
-It helps with college finances, credit cards and reports, and even retirement savings for those looking to the future.
+- Other useful websites to help with not only budgeting but all aspects of finance are SALT or CashCourse.
+They help with college finances, credit cards and reports, and even retirement savings for those looking to the future.

 - Check out this interactive calculator created especially for students in college.
 It considers expenses such as books, tuition, and income sources like financial aid and loans.

 Create Your Spending Plan

 Use our spending plan worksheet to create your own spending plan for the semester.
 Follow this three step process:

 - First you will estimate what you believe your income and expenses are for a monthly period.
 You will also identify whether the expense is a need or a want as described at CashCourse.